fictionco/fiction/@apps/docs/src/docs/intro.md

 ![](./img/factor-logo-2.svg)

-**Factor** is a platform that makes it easy to build web apps using Javascript and open source technologies.
+**Factor** is a platform that makes it easy to build impressive Javascript apps.

 It is based on the MEVN Stack ([MongoDB](https://github.com/mongodb/mongo), [Express](https://expressjs.com), [VueJs](https://vuejs.org), [NodeJS](https://nodejs.org/en/)) and its purpose is to worry about best practices so you don't have to...